-However, next to popular Greek holiday destinations, there are many more Greek islands off the beaten track that are equally exotic, ideal for alternative, peaceful vacations far from the bustle of crowded resorts.
+However, next to popular Greek holiday destinations, there are many more Greek islands off the beaten track that are equally exotic, ideal for an alternative, peaceful vacations far from the bustle of crowded resorts.
 Here are some nice choices of Greek islands off the beaten track.

 Ithaca has been worldwide famous as the homeland of the Homeric hero Ulysses.
 Surprisingly though, Ithaca is one of the Greek islands off the beaten track, totally unspoiled by massive tourism.
-The crystal clear sea and flourishing mountains offer the ideal setting for peaceful holidays and activities, such as hiking, trekking, swimming and fishing.
+The crystal clear sea and flourishing mountains offer the ideal setting for peaceful holidays and activities, such as hiking, trekking, swimming, and fishing.

 Ferries to Ithaca depart from the mainland ports of Ithaca and Killini, Peloponnese.
 Daily routes are also served by the port of Sami, Kefalonia island.
 In summer, visitors can also board a ferry to Ithaca from Vassiliki port in Lefkada island.

 The isolated island of Kythira is an amazing destination with pure nature and beautiful Venetian architecture.
 The island belongs to the Ionian islands, although it is geographically located south of Peloponnese.
-In Kythira, tourists are invited to explore the monasteries of Agia Moni, Agia Elesa and Virgin Mary Myrtidiotissa, as well as beautiful beaches, such as the organized beaches of Agia Pelagia and Kapsali or the secluded beaches of Chalkos and Lykodimou.
+In Kythira, tourists are invited to explore the monasteries of Agia Moni, Agia Elesa, and Virgin Mary Myrtidiotissa, as well as beautiful beaches, such as the organized beaches of Agia Pelagia and Kapsali or the secluded beaches of Chalkos and Lykodimou.

 Interesting sights to visit are the Cave of Agia Sofia, with stalactites and stalagmites, the Venetian Castle above Chora town and the Waterfalls outside Mylopotamos village.